 A History of ESEA

-National PTA, our constituent associations and advocates across the country are seeking to empower all families to be active participants in the state and local implementation of ESSA to ensure equity and opportunity for all students.
-Click on the Roadmaps below to learn how you can get involved in ESSA implementation at the state, local and school level.
+ESSA contains many important but complex provisions affecting children in schools across the nation.
+National PTA, our constituent associations and advocates across the country are seeking to empower all families to be active participants in the state and local implementation of ESSA to ensure opportunities for all students.
+Click on the below topics to learn more about ESSA requirements that impact parents and families and how you can get involved to ensure that every child reaches their full potential.

 Additional ESSA Information